-- enhance and develop the skills, knowledge and abilities of existing employees to realise their full potential, irrespective of background or employment status; - provide equal access to training and development opportunities for all staff, including part time, on the basis of their assessed training needs; - promote greater awareness of equal opportunities and the contribution which staff, governors, parents/guardians and students can make; - equip employees with the skills to provide personal and organisational solutions, discriminatory practices and behaviour and to promote anti-discriminatory behaviour generally. - Professional development involves a continuous process of learning involving self-development, encouragement and motivation.
+- enhance and develop the skills, knowledge, and abilities of existing employees to realise their full potential, irrespective of background or employment status. - provide equal access to training and development opportunities for all staff, including part time, based on their assessed training needs. - promote greater awareness of equal opportunities and the contribution which staff, governors, parents/carers, and students can make. - equip employees with the skills to provide personal and organisational solutions, discriminatory practices, and behaviour and to promote anti-discriminatory behaviour generally. - professional development involves a continuous process of learning involving selfdevelopment, encouragement, and motivation.
 The school places great importance on the relationship between team leaders and their teams and will ensure that employees are encouraged and supported to take responsibility for their own learning and development in the context of the school's performance management system.

-Students and the curriculum
+Students and the Curriculum

-The school follows local authority and/or governing body student admission policies that do not permit sex, race, colour or disability to be used as criteria for admission.
-The school's aim is to provide for all students according to their needs, irrespective of gender, ability or ethnic origin.
+The school follows Local Authority admission policies that do not permit sex, race, colour, or disability to be used as criteria for admission.
+The school's aim is to provide for all students according to their needs, irrespective of gender, ability, or ethnic origin.
 The Education Reform Act 1988 stated that 'the school curriculum should reflect the culturally diverse society to which students belong and of which they will become adult members.
 Students should have access to a broad and balanced curriculum, which avoids stereotypes and provides good role models for all students.
 Equality of opportunity informs the whole of the curriculum and is reviewed regularly.